The Big Bang, CPT, and neutrino dark matter: Discussion

-Let us end with several remarks: \begin{itemize} \item There is an intriguing relationship between the stability of the dark matter neutrino, the lightness of the up quark, and the strong CP problem: see \cite{CPTletter}. \item The sign flip in the fermion mass as we cross the bang (in the time direction) is an interesting temporal analogue of the sign flip in the fermion mass as we cross (in the spatial direction) the boundary separating two distinct topological phases (see \cite{Kaplan:1992bt, Kitaev:2009mg}).
+Let us end with several remarks: \begin{itemize} \item There is an intriguing relationship between the stability of the dark matter neutrino, the lightness of the up quark, and the strong CP problem: see \cite{Boyle:2018tzc}. \item The sign flip in the fermion mass as we cross the bang (in the time direction) is an interesting temporal analogue of the sign flip in the fermion mass as we cross (in the spatial direction) the boundary separating two distinct topological phases (see \cite{Kaplan:1992bt, Kitaev:2009mg}).
 In the latter case, one finds gapless modes living on the boundary \cite{Kaplan:1992bt, Rubakov:1983bb}.
-It is interesting to consider what the analogous statement is for the Big Bang surface. \item Our picture, where the regions before and after the bang are related by $CPT$, is also an interesting temporal analogue of the eternal ADS black hole (and its thermofield double state \cite{Maldacena:2001kr}), where the black hole's two exterior regions are related by $CPT$. \item An important question is whether current observations allow the standard model to remain valid up to the Planck energy scale: see \cite{CPTletter} for more discussion.
+It is interesting to consider what the analogous statement is for the Big Bang surface. \item Our picture, where the regions before and after the bang are related by $CPT$, is also an interesting temporal analogue of the eternal ADS black hole (and its thermofield double state \cite{Maldacena:2001kr}), where the black hole's two exterior regions are related by $CPT$. \item An important question is whether current observations allow the standard model to remain valid up to the Planck energy scale: see \cite{Boyle:2018tzc} for more discussion.
 Even if future observations make this untenable, and force us to add new fields below the Planck scale, the basic idea introduced here of following the cosmological solution through the bang, imposing CPT, and then noticing that we can thereby explain certain features of our universe and predict a non-zero cosmological abundance of a stable massive particle, even if it is completely decoupled from all other particles, remains valid. \item Let us mention a different perspective on our picture: in order for the two halves of spacetime (before and after the bang) to be related by $CPT$, the spatial vierbeins $e_{i}^{j}$, and hence their determinant $a^{3}={\rm det}[e_{i}^{j}]$, must flip sign as we cross the bang.
 Hence, by continuity, the scale $a(\tau)$ must pass through zero in the middle (or else make an excursion into the complex plane).
 If this picture is correct, then attempts to desingularize the bang by making $a(\tau)$ bounce at a finite (non-zero) minimum radius are misguided.
 In our picture, the bang is a special surface in spacetime -- the surface fixed by $CPT$; and it is desingularized in a different way, via Weyl transformation (see \cite{Bars:2011mh, Bars:2011aa, Bars:2012mt, Bars:2013yba, Bars:2013vba, Gielen:2015uaa, Gielen:2016fdb} for related earlier ideas about passing through the bang).
-It is interesting to consider the possibility that the low entropy (and, in particular, the low gravitational entropy) of the early universe may be explained by the requirement that the $CPT$-invariant surface is non-singular in this sense \cite{CPTletter}.
-This is reminiscent of an old suggestion by Penrose \cite{Penrose}. \item In this paper, we assumed a flat FRW background (since this is what we observe empirically in our cosmological past).
-Follow-up work will propose a new explanation for why the universe is homogenous, isotropic and spatially flat, and how the observed spectrum of primordial scalar perturbations was produced.
-The discussion in this paper has also been restricted to the level of QFT in curved spacetime.
-Follow-up work will present a deeper viewpoint on the story presented here -- an alternative to the Hartle-Hawking proposal for the wavefunction of the universe \cite{Hartle:1983ai}.
+It is interesting to consider the possibility that the low entropy (and, in particular, the low gravitational entropy) of the early universe may be explained by the requirement that the $CPT$-invariant surface is non-singular in this sense \cite{Boyle:2018tzc}.
+This is reminiscent of an old suggestion by Penrose \cite{Penrose}.